NVIDIA/modulus/examples/cfd/turbulence_diffusion/README.md

 ## Problem overview

 Turbulent flows are notoriously difficult to model.
-The structures involved can be found across a wide range of both temporal and spatial lengthscales, and the high degree of non-linearity and sensitivity to the initial conditions make this an especially challenging problem.
-There is even a dependence on dimension, meaning even when syemmtry is present one cannot simulate each 2d slice independently.
-The prohibitive cost of modern simulation methods (notably DNS, RANS and LES) makes this field ripe for modern machine learning, especially generative probabilistic AI, since potential applications often only require the distribution of the resulting flow from stochastic initial conditions.
+The structures involved can be found across a wide range of both temporal and spatial lengthscales, and the high degree of non-linearity as well as sensitivity to the initial conditions make this an especially challenging problem.
+The dependence on dimension means that even when symmetry is present one cannot just simulate each 2d slice independently.
+The prohibitive computational cost of modern simulation methods (notably DNS, RANS and LES) makes this field ripe for machine learning, especially generative probabilistic AI, since potential applications often only require the distribution of the resulting flow from stochastic initial conditions.
 This example applies a modern DDPM implementation to a 2d Kármán vortex street about a fixed cylinder, and is able to effectively capture the flow distribution.